Skip to main content

 Description

+This endpoint allows you to add watermarks to an image.
+Watermarks are a great way to protect your images from unauthorized use and to promote your brand.
 At the moment, you can only add image watermarks to your images.
 You must upload your watermark, apply the transformations, and once you have the desired watermark, apply it to your images using this endpoint.

 Path Parameters